TrevorBuchanan/AgAIDResearch/README.md

 * 07/22/2024 - Parse NIR and RBG separately, use post (holding panel) search to isolate panel (too slow of algorithm), compare rects locations with other color channels
 * 07/23/2024 - Programmatically order images according to date and time, attempt to use time sequentiality to improve accuracy, scrap much of the image processor and make new panel detector
-* 07/24/2024 - Set up yolo model and creating image annotations, compare previous photo and current best rects to see if should stay different or stay the same *Discarded because was not pure image (meaning needed more than just the given image)  filter algorithm (needed context in time, was inefficient, and was inaccurate), Filter by average pixel range, try running through 3 levels of edge detection, edge filter, remove similar (choose best) filter
+* 07/24/2024 - Set up YOLO model and create image annotations, compare previous photo and current best rects to see if should stay different or stay the same *Discarded because was not pure image (meaning needed more than just the given image)  filter algorithm (needed context in time, was inefficient, and was inaccurate), Filter by average pixel range, try running through 3 levels of edge detection, edge filter, remove similar (choose best) filter
-* 07/25/2024 - Annotating images for panels, train ML models on annotated data using YOLO v5, integrate panel detection machine learning models, make image processing and time series modular so easier to run both
+* 07/25/2024 - Annotate images for panels, train ML models on annotated data using YOLO v5, integrate panel detection machine learning models, make image processing and time series modular so easier to run both
 * 07/26/2024 - Work on project presentation, set up to integrate object detection models Roboflow Object Detection Fast and Custom Yolo v5 m document object detection content
-* 07/29/2024 - Further progress on presentation, add yolo model, organize code, improve task controller, log info to project notes
+* 07/29/2024 - Further progress on presentation, add Yolo model, organize code, improve task controller, log info to project notes
-* 07/30/2024 - Further progress on presentation, refactoring and organizing code and documentation
+* 07/30/2024 - Further progress on presentation, refactoring, and organizing code and documentation
-* 07/31/2024 - Finishing presentation slides, additional documentation, fix task controller, integrate yolo and roboflow models fully, complete all remaining TODO's
+* 07/31/2024 - Finishing presentation slides, additional documentation, fix task controller, integrate Yolo and RoboFlow models fully, complete all remaining TODO's
 * 08/01/2024 - Add requirements.txt

 ## References: